-Official weigh-in supervisors will be assigned by the IHSA for all sectional tournaments and the state final.
+Official weigh-in supervisors will be assigned by the IHSA for all regional tournaments, sectional tournaments, and the state final.

-2023-24 BASS FISHING STATE TOURNAMENT IMPORTANT DEADLINES AND STATE SERIES DATES
+2024-25 BASS FISHING STATE TOURNAMENT IMPORTANT DEADLINES AND STATE SERIES DATES

-SCHEDULE

-April 1 Managers Mail Information Sheet to All Schools in Your Sectional
+April 15 Regional Managers email Regional Information Sheet to all schools in their Regional

-May 2 Sectional Tournament

-8:00 a.m. to 3:00 p.m. (approximately)

-- Schools Need to Turn in Boat Roster at this Time - Boats Need to be Safety Checked Prior to Start - Check for Life Jackets and Eye Protection

-3:00 p.m.

-- Conduct Weigh-Ins Release Fish as Directed - Present Awards to Top Four Teams and for Largest Fish - Enter Results on the IHSA Winner Report on the IHSA Website (Use Codes Provided if Not a Member School)
+May 15 Schools Need to Turn in Boat Roster at this Time Boats Need to be Safety Checked Prior to Start Check for Life Jackets and Eye Protection 3:00 p.m.
+Conduct Weigh-Ins - Release Fish as Directed Present Awards to Top Four Teams and for Largest Fish Enter Results on the IHSA Winner Report on the IHSA Website (Use Codes Provided if Not a Member School) Regional managers will a nnounce the specific tournament time to assigned schools May 16 Sectional Managers mail S Sectional Information Sheet to all schools in their Sectional May 22 Sectional Tournament 8:00 a.m. to 3:00 p.m. (approximately) Schools Need to Turn in Boat Roster at this Time Boats Need to be Safety Checked Prior to Start Check for Life Jackets and Eye Protection 3:00 p.m.
+Conduct Weigh-Ins - Release Fish as Directed Present Awards to Top Four Teams and for Largest Fish Enter Results on the IHSA Winner Report on the IHSA Website (Use Codes Provided if Not a Member School) Sectional managers will a nnounce the specific tournament time to assigned schools

-May 10 Team photos submitted online.
+May 30 Team photos submitted online.